 (C) Severity Three (Moderate).
 Qualified Vendor personnel will initiate a diagnostic process within the next business week.
 After the issue has been diagnosed, Vendor’s Product Manager will consider the resolution for delivery under a new Update of the Application based on a maintenance plan.
 Client will be kept informed of Vendor’s efforts as reasonably requested.

 (g) Implementation Updates.
 Implementing Updates is not included in the Annual Subscription Fee.
-If Client requires assistance in implementing any Updates, or to retrofit the Update for any customizations made to a prior release or to Vendor’s older versions of the Application, such assistance will be provided by Vendor under a Statement of Work.
+If Client requires assistance in implementing any Updates, or to retrofit the Update for any customizations made to a prior release or to Vendor’s older versions of the Application, costs associated with Vendor’s assistance will be mutually agreed within an Order Form.

 (h) Waiver of Vendor’s Obligations.
 Notwithstanding anything to the contrary contained herein, Vendor has no obligation to provide Maintenance, Updates, telephone support, or Content support under Section 5 (Content Support) for an Application that is subject to any Maintenance Exclusions.